josephplaugher/ReactForm-AppCo/readme.md

 ######Basic Usage
 At first glance, the primary class in this package, FormClass, appears to violate a principal of React.
 The React developers strongly urge users NOT to use inheritence with React.Component, but rather to use composition to build the UI.
-This is what what FormClass does.
+This is what FormClass does.
 FormClass does not render anything to the UI.
 When you extend FormClass, you are bringing the logic that helps to effortlessly process user forms into the existing rendered UI.
 You must extend FormClass for all of this to work.
 The Input, Button and TextArea components are additional features that make it easy to build your form inputs.
 They do in fact render to the UI.
 You can use FormClass with your own input and button components by